-All posts will have a job description and person specification that must be reviewed before advertising: the CEO and Chair will do this.
-Job descriptions must accurately reflect the duties and level of responsibility required.
+All posts will have a job description and person specification that must be reviewed before advertising: Job descriptions must accurately reflect the duties and level of responsibility required.

 The necessary and desirable skills, experience, knowledge and aptitudes will be detailed in the person specification.
 It is very important that items listed as essential truly are in order to avoid discouraging potential applicants or inadvertent discrimination.
 Where qualifications or specific experience are required, it is essential to recognise alternatives and equivalents.